albertoRamon/DAB_SWA_AAD/readme.md

 Now, yes . . .
 We are ready to play with Data API Builder !!

-1. By default these names are fixed (/swa-db-connections/staticwebapp.database.config.json)
+1. By default this path & name is fixed ([SWARoot:>] /swa-db-connections/staticwebapp.database.config.json)

  ```bash
   swa db init --database-type mssql